NajlaAbassi/Exvar/README.md

 ## About Exvar

-The Exvar R package performs gene expression and  genetic variats (SNPs, Indels, and CNVs) data analysis and  visualization.
+The Exvar R package performs gene expression and  genetic variants (SNPs, Indels, and CNVs) data analysis and  visualization.

 It is developed to facilitate and minimize the skills required for the genetic expression and variants calling.
 It includes 9 functions, providing an easy biologist-friendly workflow.